boredsquirrel/Linux/auto-updates/auto-updates.md

-## Automatic rpm-ostree updates, done right
+## Automatic system updates, done right

 Fedora Atomic Desktops are currently not completely usable, as they follow the same unelegant path as "traditional" distributions, where users need to consent in doing updates.

-This means that you cannot install these Distributions as they are on "your grandmas PC", because she will never click on that tray icon and simply forget it.
+This means that you cannot install these Distributions on "your grandmas PC", because she will never click on that tray icon and simply forget it.

 Instead of relying on the user to determine when an update is wanted, this should be done logically and automated.

+This, in addition to removing the GUI software store integrations, also speeds up performance quite a lot.
+See below.

+> [!NOTE]
-Also take a look at [ublue-update](https://github.com/ublue-os/ublue-update), a project doing something very similar, but in a more generalistic way, using [topgrade](https://github.com/topgrade-rs/topgrade).
+> Also take a look at [ublue-update](https://github.com/ublue-os/ublue-update), a project doing something very similar, but in a more generalistic way, using [topgrade](https://github.com/topgrade-rs/topgrade).

 ### 1. A Service detecting if conditions are met